Category Archives: 1955 Films

 5 Against the House (1955) is a film that may have influenced heist films such as the Rat Pack Ocean’s 11 (1960) or countless other films featuring groups of young men holding up an establishment for money.

-The film is mediocre and lacks much that is memorable as nothing distinguishes it from other similar-themed genre films.
+The film is mediocre and lacks memorable content.
+Nothing distinguishes it from other movies with similar themes.

 Star Brian Keith is charismatic in the lead, but the chemistry with Kim Novak goes nowhere with any of the actors.